snayfach/MicrobeCensus/README.txt

   -k               keep temporary files (default: False)

 INSTALLATION
-Simply download our software package from github: git clone git@github.com:snayfach/MicrobeCensus.git --OR-- wget https://github.com/snayfach/MicrobeCensus/archive/master.zip And add the path of the src directory to your PATH.
+Download our software package from github: git clone git@github.com:snayfach/MicrobeCensus.git --OR-- wget https://github.com/snayfach/MicrobeCensus/archive/master.zip

+Add MicrobeCensus to your PATH: export PATH=$PATH:/path/to/MicrobeCensus/src

 REQUIREMENTS
-x86_64 Architecture
+Linux x86_64 Architecture
-Python 2.7.3 (Other versions of Python may be OK, but have not been tested)
+Python (tested on versions 2.6.6 and 2.7.3)

 RECOMMENDATIONS
 * Filter duplicate reads using the -d flag.
   Be aware that this can consume large amounts of memory (>2G) when searching many reads (>20M)
 * Filter very low quality reads using -m 5 and -u 5.
   Note that these options are only available for FASTQ files
-* Limit the number of reads searched (<nreads>) to less than 5e6.
+* Limit the number of reads searched (<nreads>) to less than 5M.
-  We found that accurate estimates of AGS can be made using as few at 500K reads.
+  We found that accurate estimates of AGS can be made using as few at 300-500K reads.
 * Be sure to remove potential sources of contamination from your metagenome, including
   adaptor sequence and possibly host DNA (in the case of a host-associated metagenome).

+SOFTWARE SPEED
+1 CPU: ~830   reads/second
+2 CPU: ~1,300 reads/second
+4 CPU: ~1,800 reads/second
+8 CPU: ~2,000 reads/second
+* Software speed may depend on your system
+* Benchmarking was done on a server with 16 Intel Xeon X5560 2.80 GHz CPUs and 200 Gb of RAM running Ubuntu 10.04.4 LTS

 EXAMPLE USAGE
-See the example directory.
+The EXAMPLE.txt file in the example directory contains more detailed information on running MicrobeCensus with various options.